SebastianMacaluso/StandardHC/README.md

  - **Greedy Likelihood**: This algorithms clusters the jet constituents by choosing the node pairing that locally maximizes the likelihood at each level (See the [`notes`](https://github.com/SebastianMacaluso/ToyJetsShower/blob/master/notes/toyshower_v4.pdf) in [`Toy Generative Model for Jets`](https://github.com/SebastianMacaluso/ToyJetsShower) for a description of how the likelihood of a splitting is defined).

- - **Beam Search Likelihood** : this is a beam search implementation to maximize the likelihood of the reclustered tree.
+ - **Beam Search Likelihood**: this is a beam search implementation to maximize the likelihood of the reclustered tree.
 The beam size is an input parameter.
-(Note that the Greedy Likelihood is a particular case of the Beam Search Likelihood for beam size of one.)
+(Note that the Greedy Likelihood is a particular case of the Beam Search Likelihood algorithm for beam size of one.)

  Algorithms are run from the [`treeAlgorithms`](treeAlgorithms.ipynb) notebook.

- Below we compare visualizations of a sample jet generated with  the [`Toy Generative Model for Jets`](https://github.com/SebastianMacaluso/ToyJetsShower) for the truth latent structure and the reclustered one.
+ Below we compare visualizations of a sample jet (generated with  the [`Toy Generative Model for Jets`](https://github.com/SebastianMacaluso/ToyJetsShower) ) reclustered with the beam search algorithm and its comparison with the truth level jet.